 Add and edit a shape in Pages on iPad

 The shapes library contains hundreds of shapes in a variety of categories.
-After you add a shape to a page, you can customize the shape in a number of ways.
+After you add a shape to a page, you can customise the shape in a number of ways.
 For example, you can change the standard five-point star into a twenty-point starburst and adjust how rounded the corners of a square are.
-You can also add text inside a shape and fill a shape with color or an image.
+You can also add text inside a shape and fill a shape with colour or an image.

 Add a shape

 Tap where you want to insert the shape, tap , then tap .